stwgb/kafka-producer/README.md

 If compression is enabled the kafka producer will compress the messages.
 If you create a batch of messages the compression is more effective.
 This will decrease the batch size as well as the latency at the cost of cpu usage.
-To setup a high throughput consumer we need to setup up **linger.ms** (milliseconds till the producer sends the batch) and the **batch.size**, because the producer will send the messages as fast as possible to Kafka.
+To set up a high throughput consumer we need to set up **linger.ms** (milliseconds till the producer sends the batch), and the **batch.size**, because the producer will send the messages as fast as possible to Kafka.